JuliaRegistries/TagBot/README.md

 Generated tags will then be `v0.1.2` (top-level), `SubpackageA-v0.0.3`, and `SubpackageB-v2.3.1`.

+!!! note
+    Monorepo-specific changelog behavior is not yet implemented: each subpackage will include all issues and pull requests in its changelogs, such that a single issue will be duplicated up in all of the repository's subpackages' release notes.
+Careful [`changelog_ignore` and/or custom changelog settings](#changelogs) on a per-subpackage basis, can mitigate this duplication as desired.

 ## Local Usage

 There are some scenarios in which you want to manually run TagBot.